 Contrasting finishes can be used to add additional realistic effects to your model.
-For instance, most of the Werewolf's painted surfaces should be sprayed with a clear dullcoat.
+For instance, most of the Mummy's painted surfaces should be sprayed with a clear dullcoat.
 This will help seal the paint and also give it a flat finish.
 However, you may add gloss finishes to details to make them more realistic.
-For instance, brushing a clear gloss coat over the Werewolf's eyes will give them a bit of life-like gleam.
-You may also wish to paint clear gloss on the Werewolf's teeth and tongue, to give them a more realistic "moist" appearance.
+For instance, brushing a clear gloss coat over the Mummy's eyes will give them a bit of life-like gleam.
+You may also wish to paint clear gloss on the Mummy's teeth, gums and mouth, to give them a more realistic "moist" appearance.

-CHOOSING COLORS
+E CHOOSING COLORS

 Suggested colors are shown on page 5 of this instruction sheet.
 You may also refer to the box art for ideas.
-However, you may wish to do research on wolves and other animals to get ideas on coloration and how to handle fur to create a realistic appearance.
+However, you may wish to do research on real mummies to get ideas on coloration and weathering to create a realistic appearance.
 The kit may be left entirely unpainted for maximum glow effect - try displaying your glow kit under a black light for a super-cool glow show!
 You may even desire to paint only certain areas of the kit.
-For example, you may wish to leave the eyes, teeth and fingernails in unpainted glow plastic form, while painting other areas of the head Bright colors may be used for a more graphic, pop-art treatment - the only limit is vour own creativity.
+For example, you may wish to leave the eyes, teeth and bandages in unpainted glow plastic form, while painting other areas of the head Bright colors may be used for a more graphic, pop-art treatment - the only limit is your own creativity.
 The important thing is to have fun!